bhoffman0/CSAwesome2/_sources/Unit4-Data-Collections/topic-4-5-array-algorithms.rst

     single: pairs
     single: duplicates

-In this lesson, you will study different Free Response Questions and responses that develop algorithms using arrays.
+In this lesson, you will study common algorithms using arrays and loops and practice FRQ (Free Response Question) problems.

 Here are some common algorithms that utilize array traversal that you should be familiar with for the AP CSA exam (AP 4.5.A.1):